 What customer support does TorGuard offer?

-At first glance, TorGuard appears to provide a comprehensive support center.
-In the knowledge base you can read support articles, walk through video guides, post a question on the community forums, open a support ticket, or talk to an agent via 24/7 phone or live chat.
+At first look, TorGuard seems to have a thorough support center, with many options to find help.
+You can find and read support articles, watch video guides, use community forums to post a question, open a support ticket, or talk directly to support agents via email or live chat.

 The forums seem to receive only a few posts per day, and roughly half the questions go unanswered.
 Finally, even though our ticket received a quick response, it was only a boilerplate answer that didn’t speak to our specific question.
 Overall, we were not impressed by the depth of TorGuard’s support services.